Joanna Cameron: Later career

 After her role as Isis, Cameron played television roles in McMillan & Wife and The Amazing Spider-Man.
 She also was host of the Navy Network, a TV series produced by the United States Navy about aspects of naval life, and directed a commercial for the Naval Academy titled Razor Sharp.

 In the late 1970s, Cameron was cited in the Guinness Book of World Records as having appeared in more TV commercials than anyone else, 105.
 Merv Griffin once estimated that her commercials, strung together, would run for 150 hours.
 According to TV Guide, advertisers "have spent more than $100 million using JoAnna as the beauteous centerpiece of their commercials for cosmetics, shampoo, wine, beer, panty hose and breath freshener, among other things."

 Cameron's last-known role was in the 1980 TV movie Swan Song.

 Following her acting career, Cameron worked in the home healthcare industry as a nurse for 10 years, and followed that with a career in marketing for several hotels.

 Death

-It was announced by Joanna Pang Atkins, who played Cindy Lee on The Secrets of Isis, that Cameron died in Oahu, Hawaii, due to complications from a stroke on October 15, 2021.
+Joanna Pang Atkins, who played Cindy Lee on The Secrets of Isis, announced that Cameron died in Oahu, Hawaii, due to complications from a stroke on October 15, 2021.